The Health And Safety Of Our Clients, Volunteers And Staff Is Our Primary Concern.

-Providing Comfort, Care and Support to those in our community who are experiencing an end of life journey, has been the work of Hospice of Waterloo Region for over 25 years.
+Providing Comfort, Care and Support to those in our community who are experiencing an end-of-life journey, has been the work of Hospice Waterloo Region for over 25 years.
 During these challenging times it is even more important that we find ways to reach out to those who are isolated in their journey.

 Canadian Virtual Hospice — If you would like further supports for hospice palliative care, please check Canadian Virtual Hospice for information and virtual supports.

 Advance Care Planning — The fear and uncertainty we are all feeling related to COVID-19 is understandable and no doubt raises questions in your mind about your own health care or that of those closest to you.

 Legacy – Legacy activities have been shown to be effective across age groups to positively impact the emotional and social health of the patient and to strengthen bonds and relationships.
 The products of legacy activities, whether memories or physical objects, become totems that can be helpful to support coping throughout illness, grief and bereavement.
 Hospice of Waterloo Region has a number of legacy activities for children, families and individuals.

 Grief, Dying and Death During a Pandemic — This resource created by the Psychosocial and Spiritual Supports Working Group of the Region of Waterloo provides support to those dealing with grief and death.
 It includes four sections: why we feel grief, when someone you care about is dying, after someone you care about has died, and resources.
 This resource will evolve as new information becomes available, so please revisit this resource regularly – click here.

 Volunteer and client programs are being monitored to address current circumstances and can be adjusted to reduce face to face interactions when needed or requested

 - Volunteer One to One Visiting, Day Programs, and Bereavement Walking Group clients are being supported in person by volunteers and staff and/or with virtual supports.